How to Connect to a Remote Server via SSH from Windows, Linux, or Mac

 Install SSH Component on Windows

-2. Click the Add a feature button.
+2. Click Add a feature.

 Windows Optional features Add a feature button UI